 A buyer can step up (increase) the tax basis of purchased assets to reflect the purchase price.
 Stepped-up basis lowers taxable gains when certain assets, such as receivables and inventory, are sold or converted into cash.
 It also increases depreciation and amortization deductions for qualifying assets.

 In general, sellers prefer stock sales for tax and nontax reasons.
 One of their objectives is to minimize the tax bill from a sale.
 That can usually be achieved by selling their ownership interests in a business (corporate stock or partnership or LLC interests) as opposed to selling assets

 With a sale of stock or other ownership interest, liabilities generally transfer to the buyer and any gain on sale is generally treated as lower-taxed long-term capital gain (assuming the ownership interest has been held for more than one year).

 Be aware that other issues, such as employee benefits, can also cause tax issues in M&A transactions.
 Buying or selling a business may be the largest transaction you’ll ever make, so it’s important to seek professional assistance.
+We offer business tax planning services along with personal tax services.
 Please reach out to our due diligence team to let us know how we can help you.